ilnikas/e-parking/README.md

 ### Simulation
 Simulation is executed for a specified time.
 For each block (polygon) a demand percentage is calculated using the population of the block (20% of the population is considered to always occupy the parking spaces) and demand curve data.
 If the final demand is between 0 and 59% then the block is colored green, if it's between 60% and 84% then it is colored yellow.
 Finally, if it is greater than 85% it is colored red.

+### Accessing the website
+To view the website follow <a href="http://snf-869308.vm.okeanos.grnet.gr/">this</a> link. <br>
+You can also access the admin page.
+Credentials are:
+- Username: admin
+- Password: admin

+For obvious reasons the *Load KML file* and *Delete data* features have been disabled.